kristophM/kmcomblog/content/posts/manage-supply-chain-risk-outsourcing.md

 Outsourcing is here to stay.
 AI is accelerating it.
 And the supply chain is now a **frontline battlefield** in cybersecurity.

-But with the right mindset, tools, and practices, you can turn your supply chain from a liability into a strength.
+But with the right culture, tools, and practices, you can turn your supply chain from a liability into a strength.